 Indoor Air Quality for Schools Newletter (EPA, October 2013)

-U.S. Green Building Council (USGBC) - To transform the way buildings and communities are designed, built and operated, enabling an environmentally and socially responsible, healthy, and prosperous environment that improves the quality of life.
+U.S. Green Building Council (USGBC) - The USGBC's mission is to transform the way buildings and communities are designed, built, and operated, enabling an environmentally and socially responsible, healthy, and prosperous environment that improves the quality of life.

 - Sustainability: Green building practices yield savings of about $70 per square foot in energy costs and improve student and staff performance.
 Incorporating IPM into schools is a natural fit contributing to lower costs and higher productivity.